versatran01/cis515/project1/README.md

 ### Implementation details
 All methods related to Bezier curves are in module `bezier.py`.

 We implemented 3 different classes for generating Bezier curve.
 They are
 * `BezierBernstein`
 * `BezierDeCasteljau`
 * `BezierSubdivision`

 Methods related to interactive plotting are in module `bezier_builder.py` They are
 * `BezierBuilder2D`
 * `BezierBuilder3D`

+All methods related to B-Spline are in module `deboor.py`